code-dot-org/code-dot-org/docs/testing-ie9.md

   * `config.pretty_apps = false`
 2. Run your Rails server normally with `bundle exec rails s`
 3. Be sure not to commit these line changes

+## Newer IE in IE9 mode

+Note that it's also possible to use a newer version of IE (e.g. IE10 or IE11) and switching it to IE9 mode in the developer console.